arielherself/espresso/README.md

 The European Commission said that the <strong>European Union</strong> would probably [avoid recession](https://te.arielherself.xyz/europe/2023/01/26/experience-from-a-past-crisis-suggests-europe-should-shake-off-any-complacency) this year, as wholesale gas prices fell below pre-war levels.
 The commission’s winter forecast was more optimistic than anticipated, with growth in the euro area predicted to hit 0.9% in 2023.
 The commision also forecast that inflation would ease in the coming months.

-The party of [Olaf Scholz](https://te.arielherself.xyz/europe/2022/12/07/germanys-ruling-coalition-marks-its-first-anniversary), Germany’s chancellor, suffered a stinging defeat in elections for Berlin’s state parliament.
+The party of [Olaf Scholz](https://te.arielherself.xyz/europe/2022/12/07/germanys-ruling-coalition-marks-its-first-anniversary), <strong>Germany’s</strong> chancellor, suffered a stinging defeat in elections for Berlin’s state parliament.
 His centre-left Social Democrats, who currently govern Germany’s capital in a coalition, took just 18.5% of the vote according to provisional results, compared with 27.5% for the conservative Christian Democratic Union.
 The elections were a re-run of a nullified vote in 2021.

 <strong>India’s</strong> prime minister, Narendra Modi, said he wants to more than triple its annual [military](https://te.arielherself.xyz/asia/2018/03/28/india-spends-a-fortune-on-defence-and-gets-poor-value-for-money) exports, from $1.5bn to $5bn, by 2024-25.
 Mr Modi, who also called on India’s private sector to invest more in arms manufacturing, made his comments at the Aero India show, a five-day event attended by firms including Lockheed Martin and Rolls Royce.
 India hopes to sign defence deals worth $9bn at the show.